hirsche/hyperledger/README.md

 # hyperledger

-Environment for running and developing hyperledger fabric applications using vagrant.
+Environment for running and developing hyperledger fabric with composer applications using vagrant.
 This branch uses virtualbox instead of hyper-v.
 Operating system used is Unbuntu 16.04 LTS.

 ## Prerequisites